 Winston-Salem is was once two separate cities in North Carolina (hence the hyphen) and the largest in North Carolina.
 Many folks visit Old Salem first for a look at early America, the Moravians, some pretty delicious food, and more!

-Spend a weekend there, grab a room at The Cardinal Hotel or another one of Winston-Salem’s awesome historic hotels, and don’t forget to dig into the city’s delicious restaurants and innovative breweries.
+Before deciding to live here, enjoy yourself with a room at The Cardinal Hotel or another one of Winston-Salem’s awesome historic hotels, and don’t forget to dig into the city’s delicious restaurants and innovative breweries.

 Speaking of the latter, Foothills Brewing makes some of our favorite NC beer.
 Their Downtown tasting room is a welcoming spot for visitors to come and try their special creations, as well as the delicious food coming out of their kitchen.